Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Mandy: Beyond individual winners, what is the broader strategic impact you hope ITL Awards 2026 will have on education?

-Lucy: Our ambition is to turn ITL Awards into a global benchmark for what “good” looks like in AI‑enabled, inclusive education.
-We want:
+Lucy: Our ambition is to turn ITL Awards into a global benchmark for AI-enabled, inclusive education.
+We want institutions to see models for building resilient, data-driven campuses.

 Connection to SoftwareVerdict and Digital Strategy Institute